Unity Assets

 Progression Tree Builder

-- Character skill trees for Warrior, Mage, and Hunter classes
+- Class skill trees — Warrior, Mage, Hunter — with branches worth agonising over

 World Activity System